If You Dream It, You Can Build It in The Sims 4

 - Click "Fences."
 Enclose your deck or porch.
 If you hover over the side of an open platform, the railing should appear along the edge.
 If not, or if you want to make a fence around the house on the ground, just click and drag it to draw your enclosure.

 - Click "Stair Railing."
 Find a matching railing for your fence.
-Hover over the stairs and click, the railing will fall into any open space along the stairs.
+Hover over the stairs and click; the railing will fall into any open space along the stairs.

 - Click "Gate."
 Add a gate door to your fence, if desired.
 If not, just use the hammer tool at the top of the page to make an opening in the gate or railing.

 - Add doors and windows.
-You may wish to tweak the placement of these later, but it can be helpful to get some on the exterior doors and windows up to help you decide the interior floor plan.
+You may wish to tweak the placement of these later, but it can be helpful to get some on the exterior doors and windows up to help you decide on the interior floor plan.

-Remember, if you don't like something you can always click "Undo," and if you change your mind, you can click "Redo."
+Remember, if you don't like something, you can always click "undo," and if you change your mind, you can click "redo."
 If you really don't like how things are coming, press "Bulldoze Lot" to start over (warning: this action will demolish everything and cannot be undone).

 The Annoying Thing About Doors and Windows